Class Outline

 - External Validity

-2.8 1.
-Statistical Validity (I)
+2.5 1.
+Statistical Validity

 - Statistical (Conclusion) Validity

-- Question: “was the original statistical inference correct?”
+- Question: “Was the original statistical inference correct?”

-- There are many different types of inferential statistics tests (e.g., t-tests, ANOVA, regression, correlation) and statistical validity concerns the use of the proper type of test to analyze the data.
+- There are many different types of inferential statistics tests (e.g., t-tests, ANOVA, regression, correlation), and statistical validity concerns the use of the proper type of test to analyze the data.

 Concern: